square/leakcanary/docs/recipes.md

 ```

 !!! info
-    You can create a debug application class in your `src/debug/java` folder.
+    Create a debug application class in your `src/debug/java` folder.
 Don't forget to also register it in `src/debug/AndroidManifest.xml`.

 To customize the detection of retained objects at runtime, update [AppWatcher.config](/leakcanary/api/leakcanary-object-watcher-android/leakcanary/-app-watcher/config/):